QBDev0ps/DevOps-Cloud-projects/Project11.md

 #### <br>Step 5: Configure Jenkins to Connect and Copy Files to NFS Server <br/>

  In **Step 4** above, we concluded with Jenkins successfully saving our build artifacts.
-Now in this step, we will proceed to configure Jenkins to connect via SSH and copy files to the /mnt/opt directory in the NFS server we deployed for the [Tooling Website Solution](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project10.md)
+Now in this step, we will proceed to configure Jenkins to connect via SSH and copy files to the **`/mnt/opt`** directory in the NFS server we deployed for the [Tooling Website Solution](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project10.md)

 **i.** To begin this implementation, we will require a plugin called **"Publish Over SSH"**.
 We install this by doing the following:

-+ From the main Jenkins Environment, we click on **Manage Jenkins**.
++ From the main Jenkins Environment, we click on **"Manage Jenkins"**.

  ![manage jenkins](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/490e07d7-4916-493e-bb16-f541914e99ff)

-+ On the System Configuration page, we click on **Plugins**.
++ On the System Configuration page, we click on **"Plugins"**.

  ![plugins](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/9f23b0ef-46e5-43ae-a876-ffb499a7896d)

-+ On the Plugins page, we click on Available plugins, then we type **Publish Over SSH** in the search box.
++ On the Plugins page, we click on Available plugins, then we type **"Publish Over SSH"** in the search box.

  ![Available plugins](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/c6d11722-53d4-42d1-8b39-9c7770004227)